plark-inc/hostship/README.md

 * Go 1.24+ installed

 ## Docker Compose definition
 First, define a single compose.json file and upload it to an S3 bucket.
-The file at the S3 URL points to the latest version.
-When an update is triggered, the CLI fetches this file and overrides the local one.
+When an update is triggered, the CLI fetches the file and overrides the local one.

 ```json
 {